Choosing between Demandbase and Metadata for your B2B marketing often comes down to these five questions:

 Demandbase gives sales teams real tools.
 The Prescriptive Sales Dashboard prioritizes accounts by Pipeline Predict Scores, qualification signals, and intent, with up to two recommended contacts per account.
 The platform maps buying groups automatically, identifying champions, influencers, and decision-makers from a 150M+ contact database.

 Sales reps can push contacts into Outreach or Salesloft sequences without leaving the platform.
-Demandbase doesn't include native email sequencing or dialing, so sellers still need separate tools for outreach execution.
+Demandbase does not include native email sequencing or dialing, so sellers still need separate tools for outreach execution.

-Metadata doesn't serve sales teams at all.
-It's a marketing execution platform.
+Metadata does not serve sales teams at all.
+It is a marketing execution platform.
 Once a lead is generated through paid campaigns, Metadata's job is done.
-The lead flows into your CRM or marketing automation platform, and from there it's up to your sales tools and processes.
-This isn't a flaw; it reflects Metadata's decision to focus on paid media automation rather than trying to do everything.
+The lead flows into your CRM or marketing automation platform, and from there it is up to your sales tools and processes.
+This is not a flaw; it reflects Metadata's decision to focus on paid media automation rather than trying to do everything.

 ZoomInfo was built for sellers from the start and expanded into marketing, not the other way around.
 GTM Workspace gives sellers a single interface where prioritized accounts, AI-drafted outreach, deal context, and execution converge.
 The AI agents inside Workspace run on Anthropic's Claude and draw from the full GTM Context Graph.